Choosing a Business Partner

 My partner hit the roof.
 He had become more irritable as the months had worn on, largely due to the stress in making this decision, but I was surprised by his reaction.
 We argued for about a half hour, I was failing to understand his concerns.
 I asked him how we could fix this situation, and he indicated I needed to go back to our employer and tell them “no thank you”.
 I had to refuse the offer.

 We hung up and I gave it some thought.
 This individual had made some significant sacrifices in deciding to leave his employment, and had drummed up investment money.
 I decided I would go along with his desire to walk away 100%, not even accepting an offer for some part-time consulting.
-I took the uncharacteristic step of going back to my boss and letting him know I had given it some additional thought and would not be able to accept his offer to consult part-time.
-I was really let down but happy to know the relationship with my partner would be restored to normal.
+My decision was to go back to my boss and let him know I had given it additional thought and would not be able to accept his offer to consult part-time.
+I was happy to know the business relationship would be restored to normal.

 The next day I didn’t hear from my partner, which was odd as we had spoken very frequently as this process had unfolded.
 I ended up receiving an email, letting me know he was backing out.
 He stated he could no longer trust me along with other accusations against my character.
 I called him to plead that he’d reconsider, but he had obviously spoken with his family and had decided he was done.

-Just like that, after being in business for but a moment – it was over.
+Just like that, the business partnership was over.
 Gainfully employed one day, entrepreneur for a moment and then fumbling to come up with a plan B. Never had I been under so much stress professionally.
 I not only quit my job but had refused an offer to side consult.
 I was deeply hurt but needed to pull things together as best I could.

 It ends up my partner had decided to accept a counter offer from our employer.
 His accusations against my character ended up only being excuses to support his own insecurities.
 It took a number of weeks to fully transfer the business to myself, but given all the work that I had put into it; I had decided to still move forward.
 My career with this employer was at an end and asking for my job back was not going to get me where I wanted to be long term.
 My former partner was not easy to deal with and wanted to immediately pull out 100%.
 He did not seem to understand, or in the end frankly didn’t care, that legally there were steps I needed his help with if he no longer was to be a part of the business.
 It was a nightmare.